John Cockburn of Ormiston: A Scottish Protestant in the Rough Wooing

 John tried to defend the House of Saltoun but his men were inadequately armed.
 At the end of February 1548 Arran brought four cannon to Saltoun; three cut-throats mounted on carts, and a single-falcon.
 Five of Cockburn's men were killed in the fight, and five were captured and hanged.
 The Privy Council of Scotland declared him a traitor on 29 February 1548 and ordered the demolition of Ormiston House.

 John and Crichton of Brunstane went into exile in England.
 On 25 March 1548, the English Privy Council gave him £65 as the King's reward for the losses in Scotland.
 Edward VI sent John a letter reassuring him of his goodwill in March 1550, as peace was declared between Scotland and England.
 For his services to the Protestant cause, on 13 March 1552, Edward VI rewarded John Cockburn with the lands and income belonging to the Hospital of St Giles in Durham known as the Kepier Hospital.
 John sold all these lands to the Heath family by 1564.

 Arrested on the border

-John must have found the Catholic regime of Mary Tudor less congenial, and in April 1555 he tried to return to Scotland without a passport.
+John must have found the Catholic regime of Mary I less congenial, and in April 1555 he tried to return to Scotland without a passport.
 He was arrested by Master Norton, Captain of Norham Castle and became a prisoner of the Bishop of Durham.
 The English privy council was interested in his case and the 2,000 crowns cash he was rumoured to have been carrying.
 He was also deemed to owe £105 from the Durham Hospital, as Mary and Philip were reclaiming properties for the church.
 John was transferred to the Fleet Prison in London.
 He finally came before the Privy Council on 22 December 1555, where his offence was called a "March treason."
 John was pardoned and given permission to seek redress for the money confiscated at Norham.
 He declared that he would not pursue his money.